-In order to assess whether the risk of default has increased significantly (level transfer), Kommunalkredit takes quantitative and qualitative factors into account, covering the 16 indicators according IFRS 9/B5.5.17 a-p.
+In order to assess if the risk of default has increased significantly (level transfer), Kommunalkredit takes quantitative and qualitative factors into account, covering the 16 indicators according IFRS 9 / B5.5.17 a p.
 These include, in particular:

-- Absolute amount of the credit risk ("low credit risk" criterion), the expected 12-month credit loss (level 1) being generally recognised for financial assets rated investment grade.
-A qualitative review is carried out to identify significant increases in the credit risk for all financial assets in the investment grade segment as part of the regular rating and review process. - Relative change in credit risk on the basis of the probability of default (rating). - Changes in internal price indicators with terms and conditions remaining the same. - Possible significant changes in contractual terms if the financial instrument had been newly issued. - Changes in external market indicators of a financial instrument with an equivalent structure. - Where arrears of more than 30 days have developed, an individual analysis is performed to establish if this leads to a significant increase in credit risk.
+- The absolute level of the credit risk ("low credit risk" criterion), with financial assets in the investment grade segment generally being allocable to IFRS level 1.
+A qualitative review is also carried out to identify significant increases in the credit risk for all financial assets in the investment grade segment as part of the regular rating and review process. - Relative change in credit risk on the basis of the probability of default (rating); - Changes of internal price indicators with terms and conditions remaining the same; - Possible significant changes in contractual terms if the financial instrument had been newly issued; - Changes in external market indicators of a financial instrument with an equivalent structure; - Where arrears of more than 30 days have developed, an individual analysis is performed to establish if this leads to a significant increase in credit risk.

 If the (quantitative or qualitative) circumstances that necessitated a downgrade in the exposure cease to apply, the exposure is transferred back after a corresponding recovery period.

-Probabilities are factored into the calculation of the valuation allowances for level 1 and level 2, also taking into account all expected disbursements and repayments in the period under review as well as the maximum contract term during which Kommunalkredit is exposed to a risk of default.
+Probabilities are factored into the calculation of the valuation allowances for IFRS level 1 and IFRS level 2, also taking into account all expected disbursements and repayments in the period under review as well as the maximum contract term during which Kommunalkredit is exposed to a risk of default.
 Input parameters for the calculation of the expected credit losses such as the exposure at default (EAD), probability of default (PD) and the loss-given-default ratio (LGD) are determined from a combination of internal and external data.
-The (statistically) expected credit loss calculated for the future is discounted on the reporting date and aggregated; the discount rate is equal to the interest rate effective.
+The expected credit losses are discounted on the reporting date and aggregated; the discount rate is equal to the effective interest rate.
 The inclusion of forward-looking information in input parameters is based on a macro-economic model that incorporates factors such as GDP growth, unemployment rates and changes to the two share indices S&P 500 and STOXX Europe 50.
 The derivation of macro-economic scenarios as a basis for the probability-weighted calculation of expected credit losses takes into account the specifics of Kommunalkredit's portfolio and undergoes regular validation.